teaql/teaql-quick-start/quick-start/Stats-introduction.md

 ### ONLY LOCAL INFOMATION ###

-If you only aim to count the number of kids, You can input the following code.
+If you only aim to count the number of kids, you can input the following code.
+That is *from the bottom to the top*